Sigma Nu

+Sigma Nu (ΣΝ) is an undergraduate college fraternity founded at the Virginia Military Institute in 1869.
+Since its founding, Sigma Nu has chartered more than 279 chapters across the United States and Canada and has initiated more than 235,000 members.
+It is part of the Lexington Triad, a trio of national fraternities that were founded at colleges in Lexington, Virginia.
+The fraternity is a member of the North American Interfraternity Conference.

 History

+Sigma Nu was founded by James Frank Hopkins, Greenfield Quarles, and James McIlvaine Riley shortly after Hopkins witnessed what he considered a hazing ritual by upperclassmen at the Virginia Military Institute.

 James Frank Hopkins, Greenfield Quarles, and James McIlvaine Riley enrolled at the Virginia Military Institute in 1866.
 Hopkins entered the institute at the age of 21 and was, at the time, one of the oldest cadets entering the institute.
 Both Hopkins and Quarles had served in the American Civil War as Confederate soldiers.

 At this time, many secret societies were being formed on the VMI campus.
 In Hopkins' third year at VMI, he joined the Masonic Lodge in Lexington.
 The masons inspired him to create a similar organization at VMI.
 Hopkins shared his ideas with Quarles and Riley, and in October 1868, the three came together on a limestone rock on the edge of the VMI parade ground to form the Legion of Honor.
 The three founders would go on to bring others into the Legion of Honor over the rest of the year.
 On January 1, 1869, the founders, along with the rest of the members of the Legion of Honor, held their first official meeting as Sigma Nu.
+The fraternity's existence remained secret until the founders publicly announced their new society on January 1, 1869.